SANDEEP091198/ML-101/README.md

 # ML-101

-The following Machine Learning models can be imported as custom modules by following the steps provided below:
+The Machine Learning models included in this repository can be imported as custom modules by following the steps provided below:

     I.    Download the required code file